Prime-TITAN-CameraMan/termux-desktops/Documentation/termux/problem_fix.md

 <br>

 ## How to fix other Access problem <a name=other></a>
-Having problem to get Location access in Termux and Termux Desktops?
+Having problem to get Other access in Termux and Termux Desktops?
 Dont't worry—

 Head over to the [Termux API official repository](https://github.com/termux/termux-api), then find your access command and run it in Termux, and grant the permission.